Ulnar Wrist Pain

 9) Extensor Carpi Ulnaris Tendinosis

-Extensor Carpi Ulnaris (ECU) tendinosis is an inflammatory condition that affects the tendon of the ECU muscle, which plays a critical role in lifting the wrist and tilting it.
-While the exact cause of ECU tendinosis is not fully understood, it is similar to de Quervain’s tendinosis, which occurs on the thumb side of the wrist.
+Extensor Carpi Ulnaris (ECU) tendinosis is a condition that causes inflammation in the ECU tendon, which helps lift the wrist and move it toward the pinky side.
+This muscle plays a vital role in wrist stability and function.
+Although the exact cause remains unclear, ECU tendinosis is comparable to de Quervain’s tendinosis, which affects the thumb side of the wrist.

-Some patients may experience temporary numbness near the incision site due to the proximity of the dorsal cutaneous branch of the ulnar nerve, which is carefully protected during surgery.
-Notably, this condition occurs equally across occupational backgrounds, from manual laborers to office workers.
+Some patients may experience temporary numbness around the incision site due to the nearby dorsal cutaneous branch of the ulnar nerve, which is carefully protected during the operation.
+This condition appears equally in people who do manual labor and those with desk jobs.

 Note the swelling in the exterior of the wrist on the left